 Reduce your weight.
 Those in the obese range for their body mass index are more likely to get diabetes, and to get the associated complications with heart problems.

 Oriental medicine uses Bitter Melon to normalize blood sugar.
-You can buy it as a capsule or get it at an Asian market as a dried tea.
+You can buy it as a capsule or get it at an Asian market as a vegetable or as dried tea.
 If you are taking insulin, use extreme caution in using Bitter Melon.
 A registered physician that knows about natural supplements is highly recommended.
 An initial amount of 1/2 teaspoon or less in tea can help you find if Bitter Melon works for you.
 Indian (Ayurdedic) medicine uses fenugreek in a similar manner as bitter melon to lower blood sugar.

 Apple cider vinegar has been proven to help improve insulin efficiency.
 Click on the link for the full article.